234–560 hours.

-That's how much time a mid-volume mail shop spends every year printing, collating, walking, and recalling tray tags and pallet placards.
-Super conservative.
-Most shops that count reruns honestly are closer to 560 hours.
+That's how much time a mid-volume mail shop spends every year printing, collating, walking, and recalling tray tags and pallet placards — the floor, not the ceiling.
+Shops that count their reruns honestly land near the top of that range.

-What would your floor do with 234 more hours of productive time?
+What would your floor do with that time back?
 Run more jobs.
 Reduce overtime.
 Cross-train staff.
 Take on the work your competitor can't handle because they're still printing paperwork.

 Print tray tags (laser, collate by tray order) 78 hrs